jfitzg7/paying-attention-to-wildfire/README.md

-# cs535-term-project - Wildfire Spread Prediction
+# Paying Attention to Wildfire: Using U-Net with Attention Blocks on Multimodal Data for Next Day Prediction

 The dataset we used in this project can be found here: [https://www.kaggle.com/datasets/fantineh/next-day-wildfire-spread](https://www.kaggle.com/datasets/fantineh/next-day-wildfire-spread)